Jitesh-Gadage16/Live-Class-Project-11/Readme.md

  ## ⌛ Time taken to finish this project

- - Complete 5-6 hrs for design and 15 min for responsive
+ - Complete 5-6 hrs for design and 1 hr for responsive

-### Future Scope

-- Adding Mob navbar working function